Paul Volcker: Post–Federal Reserve

 Paul Volcker appeared in the Charles Ferguson's movie Inside Job.
 He was interviewed about current Wall Street CEO pay, claiming it is "excessive."

 Volcker was an economic advisor to President Barack Obama, heading the President's Economic Recovery Advisory Board.
 Volcker had also been Obama's first pick as United States Secretary of the Treasury, but he was considered too old.
 During the financial crisis, Volcker was extremely critical of banks, saying that their response to the financial crisis was inadequate, and that more regulation of banks is called for.
 Specifically, Volcker called for a break-up of the nation's largest banks, prohibiting deposit-taking institutions from engaging in riskier activities such as proprietary trading, private equity, and hedge fund investments (see Volcker Rule).
 Volcker left the board when its charter expired on February 6, 2011, without being included in discussions on how the board would be reconstituted.

 On January 21, 2010, President Barack Obama proposed bank regulations which he dubbed "The Volcker Rule," in reference to Volcker's aggressive pursuit of these regulations.
 Volcker appeared with the president at the announcement.
 The proposed rules would prevent commercial banks from owning and investing in hedge funds and private equity, and limit the trading they do for their own accounts.
 According to SEC Commissioner Luis A. Aguilar, "[t]he success or failure of the Volcker Rule will depend on the manner in which banking entities comply with the letter and spirit of the rule, and on the willingness of regulators to enforce it."

 Volcker was known to defy the stereotype of a Wall Street insider.
 A profile in The Week for February 5, 2010, stated that Volcker does not agree with the conventional wisdom that "financial innovation" is necessary for a healthy economy.
 In fact, he likes to say, "the only useful banking innovation was the invention of the ATM."

 On April 6, 2010, at the New-York Historical Society's Global Economic Panel, Volcker commented that the United States should consider adding a national sales tax similar to the Value Added Tax (VAT) imposed in European countries, stating "If, at the end of the day, we need to raise taxes, we should raise taxes."

+In 2011, Volcker and former Secretary of State George Shultz authored an article in The Wall Street Journal voicing their opinion that the war on drugs had failed.
+They did not advocate for the legalization of drugs, but rather for a reexamination of the costs of drug prohibition in the United States.